Avokadoen/ecez/README.md

 /// Special optional return type for systems that allow systems exit early if needed pub const ReturnCommand = enum {
-    /// indicate that the system should continue to execute as normal
+    /// System should continue to execute as normal
     @"continue",
-    /// indicate that the system should exit early
+    /// System should exit early
     @"break",
 };